lasantha57/zone-scheduler/README.md

 This project was created using creat-react-app boilerplate as it helps to simplify development process as it gives zero configurations and start the implementation quick as possible.

 I used bootstrap as style framework as it gives more utility classes to be used when it comes to the layouting and positioning elements, and it supports reposiveness as well.

+I have configured `enzyme` to be used as JavaScript Testing utility as it supports shallow redering and all.
+But cound't cover the tests in this application.

+ESLint and Prettier are used to improve the quality of the code.

+## Roadmap

+Enhance the code coverage on unit tests
+Ehnance user input validations
+Enahance UI/UX